 - Commitment to sound clinical theory, always informed and updated by current research

-- Ongoing commitment to learning throughout the course of one’s career.
+- Perseverance in learning throughout the entirety of one’s career

-- Openness to look at one’s own challenges as a clinician, ferreting out blind spots and vulnerabilities.
+- Openness to looking at one’s own challenges as a clinician, identifying personal blind spots and vulnerabilities

-We are hard-wired for growth, resilience and momentum toward authenticity.
+- Human beings are hard-wired for growth, resilience and momentum toward authenticity;

-Difficulties and obstacles in living and relating can best be understood not as deficits, but rather as early failures of attunement and/or varying degrees of relational trauma.
+- Difficulties and obstacles in living and relating to others can best be understood not as deficits, but rather as early failures of attunement and/or varying degrees of relational trauma;